-John P. Pelissero, Ph.D., is a senior scholar at the Markkula Center for Applied Ethics at Santa Clara University and a Professor Emeritus of Political Science at Loyola University Chicago, where he served on the faculty for 35 years until 2020.
+John P. Pelissero, Ph.D., is director, government ethics at the Markkula Center for Applied Ethics at Santa Clara University and a Professor Emeritus of Political Science at Loyola University Chicago, where he served on the faculty for 35 years until 2020.

 An accomplished researcher and teacher in various areas of American politics, he is a specialist in urban politics and public administration.
 He has published dozens of articles in political science journals and has published two books: Cities, Politics and Policy: A Comparative Analysis, Washington: CQ Press, 2003; and Managing Urban America, 8th ed., Washington: CQ Press, 2016 (with Robert England and David Morgan).

 Pelissero has more than 20 years of experience as a leader in higher education.
 He was chairperson of the Department of Political Science, associate provost and vice provost for Academic Affairs, served seven years as provost and chief academic officer, and led Loyola University Chicago as interim president for one year.
 As the University's chief academic officer, he was responsible for 11 colleges, schools, and institutes, as well as university centers and libraries, and the Division of

 He earned his B.A. in Political Science from Marquette University, and M.A. in Political Science and a Master of Public Administration from the University of Oklahoma.
 He holds the Ph.D. in political science from the University of Oklahoma.